GC-45 howitzer: Production

 Also Bull was contacted by Iraq, which was constantly being attacked by Iranian artillery during the Iran–Iraq War.
 Iraq placed a US$300 million contract for 110 guns from Noricum in Austria and 41,000 rounds subcontracted by SRC to PRB in Belgium.
 Deliveries were made in 1984 and 1985.
 The number of guns was eventually raised to 200.
 Iran and Iraq were under arms embargo at the time, so the guns were shipped to Jordan, and from there to Iraq.
 These sales led to the "Noricum affair" in 1990, when eighteen of Noricum's managers were placed on trial for illegal arms sales.
 A further 100 guns were manufactured in South Africa.

 In Iraq the guns had a similar effect on the ongoing Iran–Iraq War as the G5 had in Angola, stopping any push by the Iranians deeper into Iraq.
 They became desperate to get more of these guns into the field as soon as possible, and requested that Bull improve deliveries any way he could.
 Bull then arranged a deal to deliver the G5, which fired the same ammunition as the GHN-45, from South Africa.
-By the time of the Gulf War, about 124 of these weapons had been added to the Iraqi long-range artillery, supplanting their older 130 mm M-46s and hodge-podge of other weapons.
+By the time of the Gulf War, about 124 of these weapons had been added to the Iraqi long-range artillery, supplanting their older 130 mm M-46s and chaotic mix of other weapons.
 Bull and Saddam Hussein became partners in a number of future ventures.
 These ventures are generally believed to be the cause of Bull's assassination, for which the Israeli Mossad or Iranian agencies are the prime suspects.

 During the Gulf War, however, the GHN-45s proved less effective than anticipated by either side.
 Air strikes had disrupted the Iraqi command and control facilities, and because most of their gun tractors had been withdrawn to serve with logistics units in an attempt to re-supply the front line troops, they were unable to withdraw when under fire.
 Immobile and unsupported, the majority of the guns were destroyed at their positions either by air strikes or Multiple Launch Rocket Systems (MLRS) counter-battery fire.